Test of lepton universality in beauty-quark decays: Methods

 The majority of the sources of systematic uncertainty affect the relative efficiencies between nonresonant and resonant decays.
 These are included in the fit to \RK by allowing the relative efficiency to vary within Gaussian constraints.
 The width of the constraint is determined by adding the contributions from the different sources in quadrature.
 Correlations in the systematic uncertainties between different trigger categories and run periods are taken into account.
 Systematic uncertainties affecting the determination of the signal yield are assessed using pseudoexperiments generated with variations of the fit model.
 Pseudoexperiments are also used to assess the degree of bias originating from the fitting procedure.
 The bias is found to be 1\% of the statistical precision, \ie negligible with respect to other sources of systematic uncertainty.

 For the nonresonant \BuKee decays, the systematic uncertainties are dominated by the modelling of the signal and background components used in the fit.
-The effect is at the 1\% level.
+The effect on \RK is at the 1\% level.
 A significant proportion (0.7\%) of this uncertainty comes from the limited knowledge of the $K\pi$ spectrum in \BuBdKpiplusee decays.
-In addition, a 0.2\% systematic uncertainty is assigned for the potential contribution from \BuBdKpipiplusee events.
+In addition, a 0.2\% systematic uncertainty is assigned for the potential contribution from partially reconstructed decays with two additional pions.
 A comparable uncertainty to that from the modelling of the signal and background components is induced by the limited sizes of calibration samples.
 Other sources of systematic uncertainty, such as the calibration of \Bu production kinematics, the trigger calibration and the determination of the particle identification efficiencies, contribute at the few-permille or permille level, depending strongly on the data-taking period and the trigger category.

 The uncertainties on parameters used in the simulation model of the signal decays affect the \qsq distribution and hence the selection efficiency.
 These uncertainties are propagated to an uncertainty on \RK using predictions from the {\sc{flavio}} software package~\cite{Straub:2018kue} but give rise to a negligible effect.
 Similarly, the differing \qsq resolution between data and simulation, which alters estimates of the \qsq migration, has negligible impact on the result.